MarsBased/handbook/guides/blogging-guide.md

 # The MarsBased Blogging Guide

-We’ve been blogging for some time now, and we’ve learnt a thing or two.
+We’ve been blogging for over ten years now, and we’ve learnt a thing or two.
 Because we’ve adopted transparency as an integral part of the company culture, we like sharing what we learn with you.
 It’s a genuine way to give back to the community that has helped so much become what we are now.

-In this entry, we will cover how to create a blogging strategy for your company.
+In this guide, we will cover how to create a blogging strategy for your company.

-We’re really proud of how and what we blog, because it helps us keeping track of our evolution as a global development shop, and feel like this could prove useful to many others that come after us.
+We’re really proud of how and what we blog, because it helps us keeping track of our evolution as a business and development consultancy, and feel like this could prove useful to many others that come after us.
 Exactly the same way we learnt from others like [Buffer](http://www.buffer.com "Buffer"), [Dockyard](http://dockyard.com "Dockyard"), [Thoughtbot](http://thoughtbot.com "Thoughtbot") or other blogs we follow.

 Previously, we published the [first part of our blogging guide](/blog/2015/05/05/The-MarsBased-Blogging-Guide/ "The MarsBased Blogging Guide pt.1").
 In the first part, we described how to craft a good blog post, by choosing a good title, the appropriate keywords, a fitting image, and other important criteria bloggers follow.

-Blogging is nowadays a very important element in growing your company: it is one of the cheapest methods to create [inbound marketing](https://en.wikipedia.org/wiki/Inbound_marketing "Definition of Inbound Marketing"), provides SEO, and helps you demonstrate your expertise to a very large audience.
+Blogging is nowadays a very important element in growing your company: it is one of the cheapest methods to create [inbound marketing](https://en.wikipedia.org/wiki/Inbound_marketing "Definition of Inbound Marketing"), provides SEO, and helps you prove your expertise to a very large audience.

-In this second part, we’re going to describe how to choose a blogging strategy for your company.
+In this guide, we’re going to describe how to choose a blogging strategy for your company.

 # Choose a goal